NEONScience/NEON-Data-Skills/tutorials/data-institutes/setup/neon-intro.md

 <div id="ds-challenge" markdown="1">
 **Data Institute Participant – Thought Questions:**
 Use the Data Portal tools to investigate the data availability for the field sites you’ve already identified in the previous Thought Questions.
-If your desired field site doesn’t have data available for it, choose the next most desirable one that does have data available.

 * What types of aquatic/terrestrial data are currently available?
 Remote sensing data?
 * Of these, what type of data are you most interested in working with for your project while at the Institute.